scottchiefbaker/SmokeRand/README.md

   They are required by some PRNGs such as 128-bit LCGs.
 In the case of x86-64 intrinsics for RDTSC, RDRAND and AVX2 are highly recommended.
 - Multithreading support: pthreads (POSIX threads) library of WinAPI threads.
-- CMake for compilation under MSVC.
+- CMake or Ninja + Lua 5.x for compilation by means of MSVC.
+Or Lua 5.x for compilation by means of Open Watcom C.
 - 64-bit CPU; in the case of x86-64 -- support of RDTSC, RDRAND and AVX2
   instructions.
 - 16 GiB of RAM, especially for multithreaded mode and/or `birthday` battery.

 The next compilers are supported: GCC (including MinGW), Clang (as zig cc), MSVC (Microsoft Visual C) and Open Watcom C. It allows to compile SmokeRand under Windows, UNIX-like systems and DOS.
+Slightly modified 16-bit version (`apps/sr_tiny.c`) can be compiled even by Borland Turbo C 2.0.

 ## Compilation